Special Foot Care for Diabetes

 your feet.
 Check inside your shoes before wearing them to make sure the lining is

 smooth, and there are no objects inside.
-If your healthcare provider tells you you’re
+If your healthcare provider tells you that

-at high risk for foot problems,they may advise a specific shoe type.
-Wear soft, thick
+you are at high risk for foot problems, they may advise a specific shoe type.
+Wear

 Exercise.
 Walking improves blood flow.
 It can also help control your weight.
-Wear properly fitted
+Wear correctly

 Never try to remove corns, calluses, or warts by yourself.
 Over-the-counter products can burn or damage your skin.
 Sometimes this damage can't